The Reppert’s School of Auctioneering was founded in 1921 by Col. Fred Reppert of Decatur, Indiana.

 The auction school’s tradition as the premier institution for auction education was carried on by Fred Reppert’s daughter Eleanor and later by his son Rolland Reppert, M.D., who both owned and operated the school.
 Phil Neuenschwander then operated the school before it was purchased by Dennis Kruse of Auburn, Indiana.
 Dennis Kruse is a 1964 graduate of Reppert’s, and former National Auctioneers Association president.

-In Reppert’s 90th year of operation, the auction business school has relocated to Indianapolis, Indiana.
-It is currently owned and operated by Melissa Davis and her father, Jack Christy of Christy’s of Indiana, Inc. Reppert is now located at Christy’s auction gallery, one of the largest auction galleries in Indiana, if not nationwide.
+In 2011, Repperts was relocated to Indianapolis, Indiana.
+It was owned and operated by Melissa Davis and her father, Jack Christy of Christy’s of Indiana, Inc., and was located at Christy’s auction gallery, one of the largest and most successful auction galleries in the nation.